lenngro/lanyon/_posts/2020-10-25-Opportunities-Machine-Learning-Healthcare/2020-10-25-Opportunities-Machine-Learning-Healthcare.md

 2. External Validity (shift over sources): There is no reason to believe _a priori_ that a machine learning model learned from one hospital will generalize to a new one.
 Even within one hospital transitions from one medical record system to another one or different patient populations can create non-obvious feature mapping problems.

 ### Interpretability
 Models that are deployed should be able to explain their predictions.
-Clinical staff cannot be expected to understand both clinical, legal and technical issues that come with a black box machine learning model.
+Clinical staff cannot be expected to understand clinical, legal and technical issues that come with a black box machine learning model.
 Further, future research should strive towards justification instead of interpretability, i.e. a model should be able to defend a particular prediction path.
 Justification would increase the transparency of the model and its decision process while relieving clinical staff from defending technical behavior they might not understand.

 [1]: https://jamanetwork.com/journals/jama/fullarticle/2588763